fkohl04/framework-performance/README.md

 We made our test setup as simple as possible to have fewer parameters and achieve comparability.
 We are creating our services under exactly the same principle and will only implement the most simple application serving our needs without any performance relevant adjustment or improvement.
-In general, I tried to deduce every service from the GettingStarted tutorials of the framework websites to get the impression of the service, the framework creators are presenting.
+In general, I tried to deduce every service from the GettingStarted tutorials of the framework websites to get exactly that impression of the service, the framework creators are presenting.

 ### Spring